ranjanZ/2D-Morphological-Network/Readme.md

 ## Publication
 Ranjan Mondal,Pulak Purkiat, Sanchayan Santra and Bhabatosh Chanda.
 "Morphological Networks for Image De-raining" Discrete Geometry for Computer Imagery, 2019

+#If you are using this code please cite the paper